w3f/research/docs/polkadot/Token Economics.md

 $$s(B):=\max\{\frac{\sum_{\text{normal } tx \in B} length(tx)}{\text{normal length limit}}, \frac{\sum_{\text{normal } tx \in B} weight(tx)}{\text{normal weight limit}}\},$$

-where the normal length limit (the block length limit on normal transactions) is 75% of the global length limit, and the normal weight limit is 75% of the global weight limit.
+where the normal length limit (the block length limit on normal transactions) is 75% of the overall length limit, and the normal weight limit is 75% of the overall weight limit.

 **Adjustable parameter** Let \(s^*\) be our target block saturation level.
 This is our desired long-term average of the block saturation level (relative to normal txs).
 We originally suggest \(s^*=0.25\), so that blocks are 25% full on average and the system can handle sudden spikes of up to 4x the average volume of normal transactions.
 This parameter can be adjusted depending on the observed volumes during spikes compared to average volumes, and in general it provides a trade-off between higher average fees and longer transaction inclusion times during spikes.